northwestcoder/terraform-satori-audit-export/README.md

 You can paste the above into your terminal - it may take 1-2 minutes to run.

+7. If you haven't done so yet, download this repository and edit the variables

+Use git clone, or, download zip and extract.

+In your terminal, navigate to the directory where this repository is located.

-7. With a text editor, you _must_ edit the file ```terraform.tfvars``` file and change any value in ALLCAPS accordingly.
+With a text editor, you _must_ edit the file ```terraform.tfvars``` file and change any value in ALLCAPS accordingly.

 You _can_ change the other values as well, if desired, such as the database password:

 ```
 #project vars